Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Receiver Processing

 \section{Receiver Processing}

 In this section we analyze different modes and processing techniques employed at the receiver.
-The metric on which we are focusing is outage probability, as it is particularly relevant for URLLC use cases.
-We define it as
+The metric on which we are focusing is outage probability, as it is particularly relevant for the considered scenario.\footnote{Recall that the latency in the considered scenario is determined by the length of the frame, i.e. it is $M$ slots.} We define it as

 where $R$ is the transmission rate in bits per channel use at which the packet is encoded and $\mathrm{SINR}_{i}$ denotes the final, post-processing signal-to-interference-plus-noise ratio of user $i$'s packet.
-The exact definition and the means of computing it depend on the chosen scenario, which are the subject of the following subsections.
+The exact definition and the means of computing it depend on the chosen scenario, which is the subject of the following subsections.
+We remark that while the packets in communications requiring high reliability and low latency (e.g. URLLC) are typically short, the impact of finite blocklength effects is negligible when considering Rayleigh fading channels without channel state information at the transmitter \cite{shortpacketsurvey}.
+As such, we use the classical Shannon capacity limit to calculate the asymptotic outage probability.